Ms. Valdijah Ambrose Brown

 Fax: (717) 299-7710

-1.1 Community service encompasses the wide range of activities performed in a nonprofit, 501 C(3), community benefit organization that advances the agency mission with its constituents and the broader community.
+1.1 Civic engagement encompasses the wide range of activities performed in a nonprofit, 501 C(3), community benefit organization that advances the agency mission with its constituents and the broader community.

 1.2 Honoring the legacy of our benefactor, Thaddeus Stevens, the Stevens grant is provided to eligible students to promote access to educational programs and services by defraying the cost of attendance.
 In return for receiving this benefit, students compete ten hours of service each semester they receive the grant.
 As students provide volunteer service in local communities they are further perpetuating the legacy of Thaddeus Stevens who himself provided immeasurable service to his community and the Commonwealth.

-2.1 Thaddeus Stevens College is committed to encouraging diverse community service activities throughout the Commonwealth of Pennsylvania to ensure students have an opportunity to engage in service in Lancaster County, their community of origin, and the College.
+2.1 Thaddeus Stevens College is committed to encouraging diverse civic engagement activities throughout the Commonwealth of Pennsylvania to ensure students have an opportunity to engage in service in Lancaster County, their community of origin, and the College.

 2.2.
 Internal community service projects within Thaddeus Stevens College should benefit the larger campus community.
 These service projects are offered on a limited scale; therefore, students should be encouraged to complete community service within a nonprofit community benefit organization to allow them to serve, learn, and engage within the external community.
 In addition: